-Our AI for Good initiative aims at bridging the gap between tech expertise and those in need of such support who are at the forefront of the fight for a sustainable future of our planet.
+Our Data for Good initiative aims at bridging the gap between tech expertise and those in need of such support who are at the forefront of the fight for a sustainable future of our planet.
 Committed to this vision, we set out to contribute our data science skills to a project which could reduce the impact of the COVID-19 pandemic.

 We recently got this chance during a hackathon centered around finding solutions for the global pandemic.
-During the hackathon, we developed CoronaRank – an algorithm which provides users with a personal coronavirus risk score and generates heat maps of risky areas.
+During the hackathon, we developed CoronaRank – an algorithm that provides users with a personal coronavirus risk score and generates heat maps of risky areas.

 Devpost is a platform that provides the tech community with an opportunity to contribute to overcoming various global challenges.
 Their recent Pandemic Response Hackathon asked the participants to develop technologies to solve what appears to be the greatest public health challenge in decades.

 The hackathon launched on the 27th of March.
 Over the course of the next three days more than 2,000 participants got involved and submitted upwards of 230 projects across four tracks:

 30 different organizations committed resources including cloud computing from Amazon AWS, visualization tools from Mapbox, datasets from Veraset, and many others.

 We entered the hackathon in collaboration with Ewa Knitter, an infectious disease epidemiologist who kindly offered to support our efforts.